 Collaborative Divorce is a client-centered, non-adversarial process, which uses an interdisciplinary team of professionals, and fully supports the couple to resolve the issues at hand.
 The couple signs a formal pledge not to go to court, unless the collaborative process breaks down.
-Clients have a right to stay out of court and transition through divorce with a focus on their family’s priorities, and guided by civility and respect.
-The client Collaborative Divorce process is comprehensive and provides the tools to is guided through the process of resolving parenting, property, and financial matters.
+You have a right to stay out of court and transition through divorce with a focus on their family’s priorities, and guided by civility and respect.
+As your collaborative divorce attorney, I work for you through a comprehensive process of resolving parenting, property, and financial matters.
 Furthermore, because it is a consensual process the likelihood of post-dissolution conflicts arising is minimized.

-The team consists of a Divorce Coach and Financial Professional, perhaps a Child Specialist and any other necessary expert.
+The team consists of each spouse's lawyer, and a Divorce Coach and Financial Professional, perhaps a Child Specialist and any other necessary expert.
 By hiring the right professional for the job, the team addresses all three dimensions of divorce, namely, legal, emotional and financial.

 The Divorce Coach is a particularly helpful member of the team.

 Each party has a Divorce Coach that assists to:

 -help frame the big picture,

 -help the client have a voice in the process,